-A Suffolk hotel may have let slip that the Arctic Monkeys have been working on their seventh album after a three-year wait.
-Alex Turner, Jamie Cook, Nick O'Malley, and Matt Helders were reportedly staying in Butley Priory, a Grade I Listed converted farmhouse, throughout June and July this year.
-In a now-deleted blog post, the stunning venue revealed the band was cooking up new material on the premises — so have the Arctic Monkeys finished their seventh album?
+The new album, which is yet to be named publicly, was suspected to be in the works as far back as June this year, when Alex Turner, Jamie Cook, Nick O'Malley, and Matt Helders were reportedly staying in Butley Priory, a Grade II Listed converted farmhouse, throughout June and July.
+In a now-deleted blog post, the stunning venue revealed the band was cooking up new material on the premises.

 “We’ve had a band staying with us for the last month recording an album,” the hotel wrote at the time, per NME.
 “Musicians love the acoustics in the Great Hall and Drawing Room, with their huge vaulted ceilings.
 Being serenaded while watering and weeding the garden, listening to the double bass, drums and piano wafting out of the open double doors, was pretty nice.
 Thank you, Arctic Monkeys.”